-There are no cultural facilities such as libraries, museums, or historical markers in the Town of Fox Lake.
-Map 5-6 shows historical and cultural resources in Dodge County.
+There are no cultural facilities such as libraries, museums, or historical markers in the Town of Fox Lake

 5.17 Community Design

 The Town of Fox Lake is located in the northwest portion of Dodge County.
 The town is approximately 38 square miles in size, and is surrounded by Dodge County to the east, south, Green Lake and Fond du Lac Counties to the north, and Columbia County to the west.
 The Town of Fox Lake has large tracts of agricultural land and open space.
 The Town of Fox Lake contains Fox Lake, Emily Lake and borders Beaver Dam Lake.